Our commitment to your safety

 - Choose any of the available alerts from the list that you would like to activate and follow the prompt to set up.

 Phishing or hoax emails and tests are fraudulent communications that appear to be sent from Access Credit Union or other legitimate businesses and companies.
 These emails or texts try to trick you into providing personal information, such as your member number, online or telephone banking passwords, card details, birth date, driver’s licence or passport number or any other personal information that might be used to identify you.

 Emails can also be from unknown senders and contain links or attachments that download and install malware onto your computer.

 How can you protect yourself from phishing scams?

-- Recognize that Crosstown Civic Credit Union, will never ask you for confidential information by way of unsolicited phone calls or email.
+- Recognize that Access Credit Union, will never ask you for confidential information by way of unsolicited phone calls or email.
 So if you receive communication regarding your account via one of these channels, be immediately suspicious.

 - Be alert.
 Phishing e-mails are designed to look legitimate.
 Often they include an organization’s logo and mimic the organization’s branding.
 But look closer.
 Hold your mouse over any hyperlinks in the document and watch which address comes up in your browser’s status bar.
 Chances are it’s not the organization’s legitimate website.
 Spelling mistakes and grammar errors are another dead giveaway.

 - Do your research.
 Visit www.antifraudcentre.ca for news and alerts about current scams.
 If you don’t find anything listed, don’t be afraid to call the organization directly and ask.

 If you receive an e-mail from Access Credit Union that looks suspicious, please contact your branch immediately.

 For more information on how you can stay cyber-safe, visit the Government of Canada’s website at www.getcybersafe.gc.ca.